IronERP/docs/docs/Meta/contributing.md

 For services that might reasonably be expected to run on the developer's machine alongside IronERP, you can use `127.0.0.1` or `localhost`.

-In the context of Docker and Docker Compose, try to use Docker-like names.
+In the context of Docker and Docker Compose, try to use Docker-like hostnames.
 For example, in an IronERP Docker Compose file, the Meilisearch component would most likely be available under the hostname `meilisearch`.